apereo/cas/docs/cas-server-documentation/ticketing/Ignite-Ticket-Registry.md

 ## TLS Replication

 Ignite supports replication over TLS for distributed caches composed of two or more nodes.
 To learn more about TLS replication with Ignite, [see this resource](https://apacheignite.readme.io/docs/ssltls).

 ## Configuration

-{% include {{ version }}/ignite-ticket-registry-configuration.md %}
-{% include {{ version }}/signing-encryption-configuration.md configKey="cas.ticket.registry.ignite" signingKeySize="512" encryptionKeySize="16" encryptionAlg="AES" %}
+{% include casproperties.html modules="cas-server-support-ignite-ticket-registry" %}

 ## Troubleshooting